-Liver disease places a huge burden on the health of the nation.
-One in nine of the UK population suffers from the condition.
-Liver disease accounts for 26,000 premature deaths and 100,000 years of lost life each year.
-It costs the NHS £6bn annually, fully 5% of its budget.
+Liver disease places a significant burden on the public health.
+One in nine of the UK population suffers from the condition and it causes over 10,000 premature deaths each year.

-In 2019, a clinician in Somerset shared his frustrations about undiagnosed liver disease with an expert in healthcare IT.
-They teamed up with their local Somerset NHS Foundation Trust and put in a bid to the National Institute for Health Research to address this issue.
-The NIHR funded their proposal.
+In 2019, a clinician from Somerset shared his concerns about undiagnosed liver disease with an expert in healthcare IT.
+They teamed up with their local hospital, Somerset NHS Foundation Trust, and secured funding from the National Institute for Health Research to develop a solution.

 Tim Jobson is a Consultant Gastroenterologist and Fellow of the Royal College of Physicians who has a particular interest in liver disease.
 He is an alumnus of both Oxford and Cambridge Universities and subsequently undertook research leading to a PhD from the University of Nottingham.
 As a Consultant Physician he has also held a variety of senior management posts and has led a wide range of quality and service improvement projects both in the NHS and as an advisor to the independent sector.
 Tim has always believed in the potential of technology to improve healthcare, and has been the Clinical Lead for numerous IT projects in the last 15 years.